-Other adverse reactions reported in less than 1% of patients in the RINVOQ 15 mg and/or 30 mg group and at a higher rate than in the placebo group through Week 52 included oral candidiasis and non-melanoma skin cancer.
+Other adverse reactions reported in less than 1% of patients in the RINVOQ 15 mg and/or 30 mg group and at a higher rate than in the placebo group through Week 52 included oral candidiasis and NMSC.

-8.3.1 Less Common Clinical Trial Adverse Reactions - Pediatrics
+8.3.1.
+Less Common Clinical Trial Adverse Reactions - Pediatrics